philschatz/project-bot/README.md

 - `demilestoned_issue`: When an Issue is removed from a Milestone
 - `closed_issue`: When an Issue is closed
 - `reopened_issue`: When an Issue is reopened
+- `added_issue_label`: When a Label is added to an Issue (requires exactly one argument, the string representing the name of the label)
+- `removed_issue_label`: When a Label is removed from an Issue (requires exactly one argument, the string representing the name of the label)

 ### Pull Requests
 - `assigned_pullrequest`: When a Pull Request is assigned to a user (but was not before)